Hi everyone and thank you for reading my post,

 Here’s the full story

 The major risk and signal was when they proposed me $2,000,000 of funds as loans at the rate of 4.5% annually and pushed me to open the issuance of the surety bond.
 They sent me some scam website www.boasuretybonds.com.
 This website looks terrible, they don’t even have SSL certificate.
-The price for opening of surety bond was $12,000.00.
+The price for opening a surety bond was $12,000.00.

 What’s funny, they sent me some phone number with notes, like: I can’t make a video call I have a full time job in some bank and let’s make just a phone call… LOL.